Are your protection policies up to scratch?

-A little less gloomy than the prospect of your imminent demise is the thought of contracting a serious illness, which would prevent you from working and, thus, from providing for your family and meeting other financial responsibilities.
+Life insurance could take an enormous amount of pressure off your loved ones during a very difficult time and can certainly help in maintaining financial stability.
+But what if you contract a serious illness which prevented you from working and, thus, from providing for your family and meeting other financial responsibilities.
 To prepare against such an outcome, you could consider taking out critical illness cover.
 This is an insurance policy that helps protect you if you become critically ill during the term of the policy.

 It pays out a tax-free lump sum that you can use for whatever purposes you wish.
 This could include covering medical costs, loss of earnings, or monthly expenses.
 You pay monthly premiums for a chosen number of years, and the policy pays out when you are diagnosed with one of a set list of conditions covered by your policy.
 These can vary from product to product and amongst the different providers.

 Income protection could also cover you for long term illness.
 Such a policy would aim to replace some or all of your monthly income payments should you be unable to work as a result of a long-term illness or injury.
 In most cases income protection can provide a broader range of cover.